dmelo/g2m2-pages/blog/11/tableofcontents-jquery.md

 /*
 Title: TableOfContents with jQuery
 Description: Imagine that you are writing a tutorial, or a blog entry, for example.
 You divided your text in sections and (maybe) subsections.
 So you think, it would be nice to have a table of contents with links to each sections and subsection.One way to do it is write that table manually.
-But this approach have a few problems: 1) you have to sort of copy/paste every title name and copy/paste by itself is something that should be avoided** and 2) on the future if you change the text you will always have to be careful with the table of contents.
+But this approach have a few problems 1) you have to sort of copy/paste every title name and copy/paste by itself is something that should be avoided** and 2) on the future if you change the text you will always have to be careful with the table of contents.
 Date: 2011/07/07
 */